dotnet/aspnetcore/docs/BuildFromSource.md

 ### In Visual Studio

-To build a version of the repo locally, you'll need to execute the following command.
+To set up your project for development on Visual Studio, you'll need to execute the following command.

 ```ps1
 PS1> .\restore.cmd
 ```

+> :bulb: If you happen to be working on macOS or Linux, you can use the `restore.sh` command.

-This will download the required tools and build the entire repository once.
+This will download the required tools and restore all projects inside the repository.
 At that point, you should be able to open the .sln file or one of the project specific .slnf files to work on the projects you care about.

    > :bulb: Pro tip: you will also want to run this command after pulling large sets of changes.
 On the master